terassyi/sart/README.md

 # Sart

-Sart is the Kubernetes network load-balancer using BGP in Rust.
+Sart is the Kubernetes network load-balancer and CNI plugin for Kubernetes using BGP in Rust.

-This project is inspired by [Metallb](https://github.com/metallb/metallb).
+This project is inspired by [Metallb](https://github.com/metallb/metallb) and [Coil](https://github.com/cybozu-go/coil).

 > [!WARNING]
 > This project is under experimental.
+> CNI feature is not implemented yet.

 ## Features